oxfordcontrol/COSMO.jl/docs/src/index.md

 * __Quad SDPs__: Positive semidefinite programs with quadratic objective functions are natively supported
 * __Infeasibility detection__: Infeasible problems are detected without a homogeneous self-dual embedding of the problem
 * __JuMP support__: COSMO supports MathOptInterface and JuMP `v0.19`, which allows you to describe your problem in JuMP
 * __Chordal decomposition__: COSMO tries to decompose large structured PSD constraints using chordal decomposition techniques.
-This often results in a significant speedup compared to the original problem. (_this feature is not yet available in Julia `v1.0`_)
+This often results in a significant speedup compared to the original problem. (_this feature is not yet active by default_)
 * __Warm starting__: COSMO supports warm starting of the decision variables
 * __Open Source__: Our code is available on [GitHub](https://github.com/oxfordcontrol/COSMO.jl) and distributed under the Apache 2.0 Licence